Water Well Drilling in Parker County, TX

 - Average depth: 232 ft

-- Depth range: 50–1,160 ft (domestic: 150–350 ft typical)
+- Depth range: 50-1,160 ft (domestic wells often land in the 150-350 ft range)

 - Primary aquifer: Paluxy / Antlers formations

-What Does a Well Cost in Parker County?
+What Drives Cost in Parker County?

-- Per-foot rate: $65–$120/ft
+- Per-foot drilling range: $65-$120/ft

 - Pump & pressure system: $3,000-$8,000